drduh/YubiKey-Guide/README.md

 export PASS_LENGTH=48
 ```

-Write the passphrase in a secure location - separate from the portable storage device used for key material, or memorize it.
+Record the Certify key passphrase on durable media and store it separately from the encrypted backup containing the key material, or memorize it.

-This repository includes a [`passphrase.html`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/main/templates/passphrase.html) template to help with credential transcription.
-Save the [raw file](https://github.com/drduh/YubiKey-Guide/raw/refs/heads/main/templates/passphrase.html), open in a browser to render and print.
+The included [passphrase.html](https://github.com/drduh/YubiKey-Guide/blob/main/templates/passphrase.html) and [passphrase.txt](https://github.com/drduh/YubiKey-Guide/blob/main/templates/passphrase.txt) templates can assist with accurate transcription.

-Mark the corresponding character on sequential rows for each passphrase character. [`passphrase.txt`](https://raw.githubusercontent.com/drduh/YubiKey-Guide/main/templates/passphrase.txt) can also be printed without a browser:
+Save the [html file](https://raw.githubusercontent.com/drduh/YubiKey-Guide/main/templates/passphrase.html), open in a browser to render and print.
+Mark the corresponding character on sequential rows for each passphrase character. [passphrase.txt](https://raw.githubusercontent.com/drduh/YubiKey-Guide/main/templates/passphrase.txt) can also be printed for use without a browser:

 ```bash
 lp -d Printer-Name passphrase.txt